AdobeDocs/commerce-marketplace/src/pages/guides/sellers/compatibility/abandoned-extensions/index.md

 ---
-group: marketplace-sellers
-title: Abandoned Extensions
+title: Abandoned extensions
 ---

+# Abandoned extensions

 Outside of regular extension compatibility checks with the latest patch version, we require the extension to be updated at least once every year.